-- Online revision services which the students can avail of in their own time and on their own devices or within school including GCSEPod & SAM Learning.
+- Online revision services which the students can avail of in their own time and on their own devices or within school.

 - Providing breakfast to students who arrive to school early to ensure they are ready to face the day once school begins.

-Our next Pupil Premium strategy review is on Wednesday 31st January 2018.
+Our next Pupil Premium strategy review is in August 2021.
 This allows the Academy to reflect on how well pupil premium students have achieved after performance tables have been ratified and will allow us to ensure that the support we provide and expenditure of the Pupil Premium budget is value for money and leads to great outcomes for our students.

 Are you getting the help you’re entitled to?

 Whether your child is about to start school for the first time, or you want to check you’re not missing out on anything you might be entitled to, here’s what you need to know:

 Free school meals

 Most people have heard of free school meals, but do you know how to apply for them for your child?

 Remember, claiming free school meals doesn’t just mean a hot dinner for your child, they also mean vital cash, called pupil premium, which goes direct to your child’s school and can help fund their education – so even if you wanted to send your child with a packed lunch, it’s a good idea to register if you are eligible.